tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-1.md

 ## Submission
 - Post to your web site and link it from your home page before the due date.
-- Hint: The coding of this shouldn't take too long, but the page layout and styling might.
+- Hint: The coding of this shouldn't take too long, but the page layout and styling will.